For a minimal set of options to get dhcpy6d running see minimal settings.

 really_do_it = yes

 The interfaces the server listens on is defined with keyword interface.
-Multiple interfaces have to be separated by spaces.
+Multiple interfaces have to be separated by spaces or comma.

 interface = eth0 eth1